-Capital assets-The Agency's capital assets for its governmental activities as of June 30, 2021 amounted to \$405,112 (net of accumulated depreciation).
-This investment in capital assets includes buildings, and equipment.
+Capital assets-The Agency's capital assets for its governmental activities as of June 30, 2022 amounted to \$431,756 (net of accumulated depreciation/amortization).
+This investment in capital assets includes buildings, equipment, and right-to-use leased equipment.
 The Agency does not own any infrastructure assets such as roads, bridges or sewers.
-All depreciable capital assets were depreciated from acquisition date to the end of the current year, as outlined in the Agency's policy.
+All depreciable capital assets were depreciated/amortized from acquisition date to the end of the current year, as outlined in the Agency's policy.

-Capital assets, net of depreciation for governmental activities at the years ended June 30, 2021 and June 30, 2020 are presented below in Table 5.
+Capital assets, net of depreciation/amortization for governmental activities at the years ended June 30, 2022 and June 30, 2021 are presented below in Table 5.

-Table 5-Summary of Capital Assets (Net of Depreciation)
+Table 5-Summary of Capital Assets (Net of Depreciation/Amortization)